HackYourFuture/JavaScript2/Week1/README.md

 Every programming language sits at a certain level of abstraction, relative to the only real language a computer understands: machine code (which is only 0's and 1's).
 For more information on this, check out the following [video](https://www.youtube.com/watch?v=bUWCD45qniA)

-For our purposes, it's only important to understand that the browser looks at JavaScript and then does what it's instructed to do: add elements, modify text or media files, etc. That's the purpose of JavaScript in the browser: to add interactivity based off of the user's behavior.
+For our purposes, it's only important to understand that the browser looks at JavaScript and then does what it's instructed to do: add elements, modify text or media files, etc. That's the purpose of JavaScript in the browser: to add interactivity base <!--based off of is change to base on the -->on the user's behavior.

 - [JavaScript, the Browser, and the DOM](https://www.youtube.com/watch?v=31ViueuIXGE)